 - If you are due to have a baby here’s a great post on How To Survive Financially While On Maternity Leave

-Well there’s lots of ideas there to get you started on your money saving journey and I hope you have found some of them useful.
+Well there’s lots of ideas there to get you started on your money saving journey.
+I hope you have found some of them useful.
 Let me know if there are any you can think of that I’ve missed.
 Why not set yourself a money saving goal with a deadline and let me know how you get on?
 I really hope this post has inspired you and gives your finances a good kick start.
 Good luck!!!